decaporg/decap-cms/website/content/docs/widgets/color.md

 title: color
 ---

-The color widget and saves it as a string.
+The color widget translates a color picker to a color string.

 - **Name:** `color`
 - **UI:** color picker